ldanh2023/RC4-Decryption-Circuit/README.md

 A high-performance, multi-core RC4 decryption and brute-force cracking circuit implemented on FPGA using VHDL and SystemVerilog.

+**Academic Integrity Notice**
+- Reuse of any code or implementation details from this project without proper authorization may constitute academic misconduct.
+- If you are a student or educator referencing this project for coursework or research, **you must contact me for permission** before using any part of this work.

 ## Project Overview

 This project implements a parallelized RC4 decryption system on an FPGA, featuring modular design and synchronized finite state machines.
 It includes both a single-key decryption circuit and a 4-core brute-force keyspace exploration engine.